 Competitive Personal Responsibility Education Program Fact Sheet

 On March 23, 2010, the President signed into law the Patient Protection and Affordable Care Act.
 The Act amended Title V of the Social Security Act to include PREP.
-The Administration on Children, Youth and Families and FYSB jointly oversee the program.

 - Healthy relationships, including development of positive self-esteem and relationship dynamics, friendships, dating, romantic involvement, marriage and family interactions;

 - Positive adolescent development, to include promotion of healthy attitudes and values about adolescent growth and development, body image, racial and ethnic diversity, and other related subjects;